Affiliate links on Android Authority may earn us a commission. Learn more.

 - 256GB storage

 The Kirin 9000 chip powering the Mate 40 Pro is a beast of a chipset, at least when it comes to its CPU.
-It’s the industry’s first 5nm chipset with a built-in 5G modem.
+It was the industry’s first 5nm chipset with a built-in 5G modem.
 The smaller processor and the integrated model should aid in both battery life and speed.
-We compared the Kirin 9000-equipped Mate 40 Pro against phones powered by the Kirin 990, Qualcomm Snapdragon 865, and Snapdragon 865 Plus.
-In terms of CPU performance, the Kirin 9000 trounces the competition.
-However, in GPU performance, the Kirin 9000 still can’t match its Qualcomm counterparts.
-It’s also worth noting that Qualcomm will launch its new flagship, the Snapdragon 875, in a few months, meaning Kirin’s CPU reign may be short-lived.
+In terms of CPU performance, the Kirin 9000 can hang with the competition.
+However, in GPU performance, the Kirin 9000 still can’t match its Qualcomm counterparts, especially Snapdragon 888-toting phones.

 Battery: Fast and dependable